What is hot dip galvanizing?

-Hot dip galvanizing is a metallurgical bonding of zinc to steel performed in controlled conditions in a factory setting.
-This simple process is characterized by exceptional corrosion resistance, thanks to molecular adhesion of the two metals as well as cathodic protection.
+Hot dip galvanization is a process of metallurgically bonding of zinc to steel that is conducted under controlled conditions in a factory setting.
+This simple process is characterized by its exceptional corrosion resistance, attributed to the molecular adhesion of the two metals, along with the cathodic protection.

-The image above shows the difference between painting and galvanizing when the coating is damaged.
+The image above illustrate the contrast between painting and galvanizing when the coating is damaged.
 It is readily apparent that while rust quickly spreads below the paint, zinc covers the damaged area.

 FAQ